AidaMehammed/fc-pruning/README.md

 featurecloud app build featurecloud.ai/fc_pruning
 ```

-Please provide example data so others can run the model compression app with the desired settings in the `config.yml` file.
+Please provide example data so others can run the pruning app with the desired settings in the `config.yml` file.

 #### Run the model compression app in the test-bed